 - Add pasta sauce and crushed tomatoes.
 Bring to a simmer.
 Cook 8-10 minutes for flavors to blend.
 Stir in fresh basil, parsley and crushed red pepper flakes.
 Adjust seasoning with salt and pepper.
 Stir in roasted vegetables.
 Set aside.

-- Combine ricotta, 1/2 cup Mozzarella, Parmesan and egg in a bowl.
+- FILLING: Combine ricotta, 1/2 cup Mozzarella, Parmesan and egg in a bowl.
 Season with salt and black pepper.

 - Spray a 13 x 9-inch baking dish with cooking spray or brush with olive oil.
 Spread about 1 1/2 cups of the marinara in the bottom.